charlesbrandt/public/system/virtualization/docker.md

 # Docker

-Docker is a lighter weight alternative to a full virtual machine.
+Docker implements a container solution.
+Containers are a lighter weight alternative to a full virtual machine.
-Virtual machines are handy tools as well, but require more resources and duplicate many of the operating system files.

 Docker has great documentation.
 I started here: https://docs.docker.com/